For the latest updates, please visit our recent news section.

 Q2: What documents should foreign nationals carry while in the United States and traveling domestically?

-Q1: What is the impact of the new Executive Order signed on March 6, 2017?
+Q1: What is the current status of the Executive Order restricting entry by certain foreign nationals?

 Q2: What are the “designated countries” subject to restrictions on entry?